Abandoned Communities ..... Paintings

 wp45c29d0d_1b.jpg

-In the section on Central Silvertown at this address I have mentioned three paintings by Graham Sutherland.
-One of Sutherland’s paintings, An East End Street 1941, is reproduced on the Tate Britain website at this address.
+In the section on Central Silvertown I have mentioned three paintings by Graham Sutherland.
+One of Sutherland’s paintings, An East End Street 1941, is reproduced on the Tate Britain website.

 The West Kilns